-- Students not continuing their residency in January must properly check-out of assigned
+- D7 - Students not continuing their residency in the spring must properly check out

-housing by removing all personal property, submitting room key and leaving the room
+of assigned housing by removing all personal property, submitting room key and leaving

-in the condition it was found at check-in by the designated check-out date prior to
+the room in the condition it was found at check in by the designated check out date

-the start of the spring semester as determined by the College (usually 10 days before
+prior to the start of the spring semester as determined by the College (usually 10

-the start date of classes in January).
-Those failing to follow this process are subject
+days before the start date of classes in the spring).
+Those failing to follow this

-assessed a weekly room rental fee until such time as the proper check-out steps have
+resident may be assessed a weekly room rental fee until such time as the proper check

-been completed, as the room may not be rented to another individual until proper check-out
+out steps have been completed, as the room may not be rented to another individual

-- For those students withdrawing or taking a leave of absence from the college, refund
+- E1 - For those students withdrawing or taking a leave of absence from the college,

-Life is received by May 1 prior to your Fall semester arrival or by November 1 prior
+Life is received by July 1 prior to your fall semester arrival or by November 1 prior

 whichever is later.

-- Students academically ineligible to return will receive an automatic refund of monies
+- E2 - Students academically ineligible to return will receive an automatic refund of

-- Student removed from AC residences for disciplinary reasons will not receive a refund
+- E3 - Student removed from AC residences for disciplinary reasons will not receive

-of suite/townhome rental paid for occupancy in that semester.
+a refund of Suite/Townhome rental paid for occupancy in that semester.

-- Suite/townhome refunds AFTER OCCUPANCY are based on the date occupancy is acceptably
+- E4 - Suite/Townhome refunds AFTER OCCUPANCY are based on the date occupancy is acceptably

-AGREEMENT HAS BEEN PERMISSIBLY TERMINATED (see A. 2, 3, 4).
+AGREEMENT HAS BEEN PERMISSIBLY TERMINATED (see A2, A3, A4).
 After a student has registered

 and occupied a space beyond the first day of classes in any semester, there will be

-- After a student has selected or has been assigned a suite/townhome, but prior to occupying
+- E5 - After a student has selected or has been assigned a Suite/Townhome, but prior

-that space, approved written requests for release from the AGREEMENT will result in
+to occupying that space, approved written requests for release from the AGREEMENT

-forfeiture of the housing deposit, but other monies paid for housing will be returned.
+will result in forfeiture of the housing deposit, but other monies paid for housing

-- Board refund policy is established by the Cobleskill Auxiliary Services.
+- E6 - Board refund policy is established by Cobleskill Auxiliary Services.
 The ID/DINING

-CARD MUST BE SURRENDERED to the Cobleskill Auxiliary Services Office or to a Dining
+CARD MUST BE SURRENDERED to Cobleskill Auxiliary Services Office or to a Dining Hall

-- All resident students may be assessed, as authorized by the State University of New
+- F1 - All resident students may be assessed, as authorized by the State University

-York, a residence hall damage deposit.
-Damage account files will be maintained on
+of New York, a residence hall damage deposit.
+Damage account files will be maintained

-- Students residing within a campus residence will be held accountable for any costs
+- F2 - Students residing within a campus residence will be held accountable for any

-of repairs or replacements to the physical structure, fixtures, equipment and furnishings
+costs of repairs or replacements to the physical structure, fixtures, equipment and

-of areas/rooms in the residence which are reasonably determined to be caused by intentional,
+furnishings of areas/rooms in the residence which are reasonably determined to be

-- When damages to common areas occur and it cannot be ascertained which student(s) are
+- F3 - When damages to common areas occur and it cannot be ascertained which student(s)

 corridor residents, or all hall residents, depending on the situation.

-- All students will be assessed for damages as damages occur and at the end of each
+- F4 - All students will be assessed for damages as damages occur and at the end of

-- The deposit, when assessed, will be applied to any damage assessments billed at the
+- F5 - The deposit, when assessed, will be applied to any damage assessments billed

-end of occupancy for the academic year (whether during that academic year or after
+at the end of occupancy for the academic year (whether during that academic year or

-check – out in May).
+after check out).
 Supplemental billing will occur if needed.
 Remaining damage deposit

 amounts will then be applied to any other outstanding college obligation.
 Once all